apocaliss92/scrypted-advanced-notifier/README.md

 - `Minimum notification delay`, override of the same plugin config
 - `Skip doorbell notifications`, sensors used as `Custom doorbell button` on the camera will not trigger a notification (available only for Doorbell devices)

+## Webhooks
+- `Last snapshot webhook`, enable the last snapshot webhook, below the public url where the image will be available

 ## Todo
 - Add boundary box to the images
 - Add support to nearby locks